A Survey on Cross-domain Recommendation: Taxonomies, Methods, and Future Directions: Scenario 3: User full overlap Item non-overlap

-Some researchers improved previous works by considering users' domain-shared representations and domain-specific representations.
+Some researchers improved previous works by jointly considering users' domain-shared representations and domain-specific representations while only domain-shared representations are shared across domains.
 Yan et al.~\cite{DBLP:conf/ijcai/YanCGLJ19} proposed a model of Deep Attentive Probabilistic Factorization (DeepAPF) in which the user embeddings were initialized into three parts: $P_U^S$, $P_U^A$, and $P_U^B$. $P_U^S$ was the domain-shared representations capturing cross-domain commonality of user interests and $P_U^A, P_U^B$ were the domain-specific representations capturing site-peculiarity of user interests.
 Attention mechanisms were utilized to fuse these two kinds of user representations to generate users' final representations, i.e., $\hat{P}_U^A=Attention(P_U^S,P_U^A), \hat{P}_U^B=Attention(P_U^S,P_U^B)$.
 Similarly, Chen et al.~\cite{DBLP:conf/sigir/ChenZWMLLM19} proposed an efficient adaptive transfer neural network (EATNN) for the social-aware recommendation which jointly performed item recommendation and friend recommendation.
 It initialized user embeddings into a domain-shared part $\textbf{P}_U^C$, an item domain-specific part $\textbf{P}_U^I$, and a social domain-specific part $\textbf{P}_U^S$.
 Two attention-based kernels were utilized to automatically estimate the difference of mutual influences between the item domain and the social domain to incorporate the shared and domain-specific representations in each domain.
+Zhao et al.~\cite{DBLP:conf/wsdm/ZhaoYY22} proposed a Multi-Sparse-Domain Collaborative Recommendation (MSDCR) method which learns user domain-specific and domain-invariant preference in a more fine-grained manner (i.e., aspect-level).
+A User's domain-specific preference in a domain is enhanced by transferring the user's complementary aspect preferences in other domains.
+Domain adaption is applied to capture users' domain-invariant aspect preferences that are shared across domains.
+Li et al.~\cite{DBLP:conf/kdd/LiYMZLGDW21} focused on mitigating domain biases when transferring user information across domains.
+The debiasing parameters contain the propensity score which solves the bias in single domain by re-weighting each transaction in the observed data.
+Users' general preference $\textbf{v}_u$ is generated by the nonlinear combination of the domain-specific preference $\textbf{v}_u^d$ and the propensity score.